GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/shared-storage/frequency-control/index.md

   - kevinkiklee
 ---

-The Shared Storage proposal intends to create a general purpose cross-site storage API which supports many possible use cases.
-One such example is frequency control, which is available to test in Chrome Beta 104.0.5086.0 and later.
+The [Shared Storage API](/docs/privacy-sandbox/shared-storage/) is a Privacy Sandbox proposal for general purpose, cross-site storage, which supports many possible use cases.
+One example is frequency control, which is available to test in Chrome Beta 104.0.5086.0 and later.

 Run a worklet script to select a URL from a provided list, based on the stored data, and then render that URL in a fenced frame.
 This can be used to select